Electric vs. combustion - are electric boat engines worthwhile?

 However, the cost of the fuel cell is currently not yet competitive.
 We remain excited and will be at the forefront!
 And more importantly, we keep you up to date in our newsletter!

-3. Environmental impact of battery production
+3. environmental impact of the production of batteries

 4. The weight of boat batteries